piotrnieweglowski/pushblog-posts/posts/malicious-bots-found-me-before-google-did.md

 slug: "malicious-bots-found-me-before-google-did"
 tags: ["security", "hackers", "bots", "build-in-public"]
 ---
-## Have you ever wondered if you could get hacked even if your site isn’t popular?
+## Can unpopular sites still get hacked?

 I have.
 And to be honest, I thought that this kind of malicious activity was extremely unlikely in my case.